+If the employee changes job whilst the LADO investigation is ongoing, the employer must make the employee aware that it is their responsibility to inform the prospective new employer of the unresolved LADO complaint.
+Failure to do this may result in an offer of employment being withdrawn.
 Minutes from the Strategy Meeting should not be shared with the individual against whom the allegation is made (see Section 2, Roles and Responsibilities).

 Parents or carers of a child involved should be told about the allegation as soon as possible if they do not already know of it.
 However, where a Strategy Discussion is required, or Police or Children's Social Care need to be involved, the employer should not do so until those agencies have been consulted and have agreed what information can be disclosed to the parents or carers.
 Parents or carers should also be kept informed about the progress of the case, and told the outcome i.e. whether substantiated or not.
 Where there is a criminal investigation, the Police have a responsibility to keep a victim informed, and any prosecution is in the public domain, however they cannot be told the outcome of any disciplinary or other internal process.
 Where the allegation is against a teacher, parents and carers should also be made aware of the prohibition on reporting or publishing allegations about teachers.
 If parents or carers wish to apply to the court to have reporting restrictions removed, they should be told to seek legal advice.The agency together with Children's Social Care and/or Police where they are involved should consider the impact on the child concerned and provide support as appropriate.
 Liaison between agencies should take place to ensure that the child's needs are addressed.